vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 The system of verification queries is working well for flagging short-run issues.
 However, it's still a little difficult to look at the data and understand longer-run trends.
-Since Q4 2024 is likely to be somewhat busy, and Q1 2025 may be similarly busy, my tentative plan is to slot the food portal work for Q2 2025.
+Since Q1 2025 is expected to be busy, my tentative plan is to slot the food portal work for Q2 2025.

-## Continuation of donations list website (DLW) in 2024: potentially ongoing work with catch-up focus in Q4 2024 (after completion of server migration)
+## Continuation of donations list website (DLW) starting Q2 2025

 I resumed DLW data entry work to some extent in Q4 2023 and then paused it in Q1 2024 to focus on my India trip.
 I did a little bit of work in Q1 2024, then paused to focus on the server migration.
-My guess is that DLW work will remain in an almost-fully paused state until the bulk of the server migration is done, after which point I'll be picking it up more.
+With the server migration completed in Q4 2024, my attention was divided between several tasks for the rest of Q4, and then Q1 2025 is expected to be busy with work.

 While I have a lot to catch up with on DLW to begin with, I don't yet have a clear sense of what the steady-state ongoing work level will be once I have caught up.

-However, I do intend to put a lot of focus on this in Q4 2024 *after the server migration has been completed.*
+However, I do intend to put a lot of focus on this starting around Q2 2025 and then moving forward.

 ## Timelines wiki work

-### Getting and staying on top of "Timelines I keep expanding regularly" (after completion of server migration work in Q4 2024)
+### Getting and staying on top of "Timelines I keep expanding regularly" (Q1 2025 and onward)

 See
 [here](https://timelines.issarice.com/wiki/User:Vipul#Timelines_I_keep_expanding_regularly_.28or_at_least.2C_aim_to.21.29)
 for details.

 I made some progress on this in Q3 2024, but at some point switched focus to finishing the server migration work.
-Once the server migration work has been completed, I plan to get back on top of this.
-With that said, if I'm in a "waiting" stage of the server migration work, I might use that time to do some work on timelines wiki.
+Q4 2024 was a bit busy with stuff and I wasn't able to make as much progress as I would have liked.
+This is something that is not super-time-intensive (as of end of 2024, only one timeline is out of date) so I expect to be on top of this in Q1 2025 and going forward.

 ### Work that has synergies with DLW work, and resultant EA Forum posts in 2024 or later